fischerjason/cooper-sms/docs/opt-in.md

 ## How Consent Is Provided

-The Cooper owner and administrator explicitly enables SMS functionality and configures an authorized mobile number within the Cooper outbound messaging system.
+The Cooper owner/administrator explicitly enables SMS functionality and configures their authorized mobile number within the Cooper outbound messaging system.

 Additional recipients may be added only after they provide explicit verbal consent directly to the Cooper administrator.